-Instead, the present Chancellor, in today’s Budget, imposed a further draconian Stamp Duty surcharge on foreign buyers from April 2020, of 2%, which will inevitably deter wealth creators buying property in the UK and investing here.
+Instead, in today’s Budget, the present Chancellor imposed a further draconian Stamp Duty surcharge on foreign buyers from April 2020, of 2%, which will inevitably deter wealth creators from buying property in the UK and investing here.

 Call me a clairvoyant if your will, but no prizes for predicting that there will be a surge in sales from off-shore buyers before the tax deadline of April 5th.